 Top 5 Storm Damage Tree Cleanup Techniques

 Storms can be extremely strong and violent wherever you may live, so it’s important to know how to clean up after them in a way that is safe and effective.
-Regardless of rain, snow, wind, or a combination, storms can do a number on your yard; debris can litter your yard, powerlines can come down, and the mess can be a major safety issue.
+Regardless of rain, snow, wind, storms can do a number on your yard.
+The mix of broken trees, power lines coming down, or debris littering your yard, can all make for major safety issue.

-After the storm, the cleanup process starts, and that can take a long time, depending on the severity of the storm.
-Storm cleanup is backbreaking work that requires the right tools and the time, and on top of that, trees are cumbersome and can be dangerous.
+After a storm, the cleanup process should begin.
+Depending on the severity of the storm, the cleanup is backbreaking work that requires the right tools and time.
+On top of that, trees are cumbersome and can be a dangerous task to handle.

-*Tip: Before you head outside to tidy the mess, make sure there are no downed power lines or trees leaning on power lines.
-And if there is ice or snow, wait for that to melt before beginning.
+PRO TIP: Before you head outside to tidy the mess, make sure there are no downed power lines or trees leaning on power lines.
+If there is ice or snow, wait for that to melt before beginning.